 The most important long-term investment you can make in your fiddle leaf fig plant’s health is understanding proper drainage.
 Fiddle leaf fig trees are susceptible to root rot, so you’ll want to make sure your container has perfect drainage and that your plant will never sit in water.
 This means a container with a drainage hole, along with a ballast like gravel or other materials at the bottom of the container to keep your root ball dry.
 My favorite type of planter is a ceramic one like this one at Home Depot with drainage and a saucer.

 3. Select the right container

 You’ll need to get a container that is 3-4 inches larger in diameter (all the way across the top) than your plant’s current container.
 Grab a tape measure to make sure your new container is both wider and taller than your existing container.
 Don’t go too big, as too large of pots can promote root rot.
 At most, the new pot should be 6 inches larger in diameter than the current pot.
 Most large fiddle leaf fig trees at Home Depot are in 12 or 14 inch containers, so a 16 or 18 inch pot will work.
 Your new pot will need holes at the bottom for drainage or it’s plant homicide.
-I find the easiest container to use is a large ceramic pot from Home Depot like this one.
+I find the easiest container to use is a large ceramic pot like the one below.

 4. Get the right potting soil

 Soil is important to provide your plant with nutrients and also to allow for good drainage and moisture control.
 I like to use Miracle Gro Indoor potting mix, which is about $10 per bag on Amazon.
 Do not be tempted to use dirt from your yard or soil for succulents or other plants.
 House plants need soil designed to provide air circulation and water retention.
 Any good house plant or potting soil will do the trick.